-Taking courses is a must if you want to train to be a proofreader.
+Taking courses is a must if you want to get a good online proofreader job.
 Caitlin says that getting proper training is super important!

 She covers this and much more in the interview.
 Read to the end to find out more!

 That’s why she created her signature course: General Proofreading: Theory & Practice to shorten your learning curve and help you improve your proofreading skills.

 Feel free to check that out.
 But, if you can’t afford it now, that’s okay too.
 You can still get some great training for free.

 This FREE 45-minute proofreading workshop is designed to help beginners decide if proofreading is the best career path for them.

 Further Reading: 9 Work From Home Courses to Take in 2019